apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ## December 2023 - _Knees Deep_ by The Beths

 Opening the list strong with this one.
-This is the reason I had to start this list on my blog.
+This is the reason I had to start the MMR on my blog.

 The Beths are a New Zealand-based pop rock/indie band, and I don't even remember how I came across them in the first place, but I recently went to a record store and saw their debut album _Future Me Hates Me_ on vinyl on a discount.
 I remembered listening to their latest album and the song _Expert In A Dying Field_ and really liking it, so I naturally bought the LP.

 And god it was incredible.
 I listened to the LP before, but listening to it again was incredible.
 The songs on it were great, with _Little Death_ and _Happy Unhappy_ being the two that stood out in particular.
 The two having similar themes of being about some feeling that you get after liking someone.
 These along with the rest of the tracks make for a very strong introduction to The Beths for me.

 However, through their discography, I found _Knees Deep_ to be the song that I come back to the most.
 The song started with an upbeat guitar riff, and an extremely catchy and happy-sounding hook.
-Once again, the song itself does not dissapoint.
+Once again, the song itself does not disappoint.
 The song also has an accompanying music video which genuinely puts a smile on my face (especially seeing each of the band members bungee-jumping one by one).